 #1 Grow Professionally

 “I’m able to widen my knowledge as a professional and as an individual.
-I learned that for me to be able to learn new things again I need to unlearn and humble myself to accept teachings and new trainings from my colleagues.”
+I learned that in order to learn things again, I must unlearn and humble myself.
+This allows me to accept teachings and training from my colleagues.”

 Take on a new challenge and expand your professional horizons.
-You will gain new skills being able to work in several various medical settings, ranging from a trauma 1 hospital to a rural hospital.
+You will gain new skills being able to work in several medical settings, ranging from a trauma 1 hospital to a rural hospital.
 It is possible that a specialty you’re interested in is not available where you live.
+Growing professionally is a big reason why many become a traveling healthcare professional.

 #2 Freedom and Flexibility